kiendo96/learn-devops/terraform/terraform-of-hashicorp/Hands-On Labs/Section 08 - Implement and Maintain State/04 - Terraform_State_Backend_Storage.md

 ### Step 1.3 - Enable Versioning on S3 Bucket

 Enabling versioning on our terraform backend is important as it allows us to restore the previous version of state should we need to.
-The `s3` backend supports versioning, so every revision of your state file is stored.
+The `s3` backend supports versioning, so every revision of your state file is stored.`Enable versioning on terraform backend là rất quan trọng vì nó cho phép chúng tôi khôi phục phiên bản trạng thái trước đó nếu chúng tôi cần.
+S3 backend support versioning, vì vậy mỗi phiên bản sửa đổi state file sẽ được lưu trữ`

 ![S3 Versioning](img/s3_versioning.png)

-Once versioning is enabled on your bucket let's make a configuration change that will result in a state change and execute that change with a `terraform apply`.
+Once versioning is enabled on your bucket let's make a configuration change that will result in a state change and execute that change with a `terraform apply`. `Sau khi bật versioning của bucket, hãy thực hiện thay đổi cấu hình để test thử`

 Update the size of your web server from `t2.micro` to a `t2.small` and apply the change.